-- President (serves ex-officio on the Coordinating Committee of the University Assembly); - Vice President (serves ex-officio on the Coordinating Committee of the University Assembly);

-- Secretary/Treasurer - One representative from each division of each college (under the organization of the university current at this writing, there are two divisions in the College of Pharmacy and six in the College of Arts and Sciences), and one representative from the library faculty.
-If no one from a division or from the library is available to serve as the representative, the position is filled by an at-large representative for the duration of the two-year term, and an election for a representative from the given division or from the library will take place at the end of the term.
+- President (serves ex-officio on the Coordinating Committee of the University Assembly); - Vice President (serves ex-officio on the Coordinating Committee of the University Assembly); - Secretary/Treasurer - One representative from each division of each college (under the organization of the university current at this writing, there are two divisions in the College of Pharmacy and six in the College of Arts and Sciences), and one representative from the library faculty.
+If no one from a division or from the library is available to serve as the representative, the position is filled by an at-large representative for the duration of the two-year term, and an election for a representative from the given division or from the library is available to serve as the duration of the two-year term, and an election for a representative from the given division or from the library will take place at the end of the term.